Key takeaways

 How much does LangSmith cost?

-LangSmith Developer is free (5k traces/month).
+LangSmith Developer is free (1 seat, 5k traces/month).
 Plus is $39/seat/month with 10k traces.
-Enterprise pricing is custom with advanced features.
+Enterprise pricing is custom.
+Usage-based add-ons cover extra traces, deployment runs, Fleet runs, Engine compute, and sandboxes.

 Is LangChain open source?